 The ZED and the ZED Mini are UVC compliant devices.
 This means that you can use them as standard USB cameras that streams left/right synchronized (and unrectified) images side-by-side over USB 3.0.

-A sample showing how to open and capture video from a ZED or ZED Mini camera with OpenCV is available here.
+A sample showing how to open and capture video from a ZED or ZED Mini camera with OpenCV is available on GitHub.

 Using the ZED SDK on Embedded Platforms